pip3 install yq

 /-w

 option to pass the line wrap width for string literals.
-With -y/-Y
+Use

 . yq